Websoft9Archive/ansible-ghost/docs/stack-deployment.md

 **Deployment is to copy the pre-installed Ghost package online to your Cloud Server**.
 For example, after the user subscribes Ghost on the Cloud Platform, the Platform will automatically copy the Ghost to the corresponding Cloud Server.

 - If you have deployed the Ghost, go to [Initial Installation](/stack-installation.md) to complete the operation.
-- If Ghost is not deployed, first you need to deploy Ghost to your cloud server .
+- If not, first you need to deploy Ghost to your cloud server .

 We offer two scenarios for Ghost deployment and the results are the same.
 The process of deployment is automatic, please wait after starting deployment.

 ## Deploy by Image

-**Deploying by Image** means starting instance based on Ghost images, so as to obtain the same system environment as the image contains. **Ghost Image** provides OS and software environment needed for Ghost.
+**To deploy by Image** means starting instance based on Ghost images, so as to obtain the same system environment as the image contains. **Ghost Image** provides OS and software environment needed for Ghost.

 For users with experience with cloud servers, to deploy by Image means "one-click deployment".

-Websoft9 publishes [Ghost image](https://apps.websoft9.com/ghost) on major Cloud Platforms.
-Cloud Platforms offer the following three methods to deploy image.
+Websoft9 publishes [Ghost image](https://apps.websoft9.com/ghost) on major Cloud Platforms and there are three methods to deploy image.

-* When **creating New Instance** , select the Ghost image as the system boot template.
+* When **creating New Instance**, select the Ghost image as the system boot template.
 * When **subscribing Ghost** at Marketplace, the system will promote you to create a new instance for this image at the same time.
 * When **re-installing OS** for you instance, you can replace the existing image with a Ghost image.

 ## Deploy by Script

-**Deploying by Script** means running a script on your cloud instance to pull the pre-installed package online to your instance and configure it at the same time.
+**To deploy by Script** means running a script on your cloud instance to pull the pre-installed package online to your instance and configure it at the same time.

 Websoft9 provides the [Ghost ansible automation script](https://github.com/Websoft9/ansible-ghost) on GitHub.
 If you are familiar with Ansible, you can deploy the Ghost to the instance automatically.